-Potential guides must be at least 16 years of age and have current Wilderness First Aid, CPR, and Oregon Food Handler's cards, as well as documentation proving that they have the legal right or have been granted the right to work in the U.S. (birth certificate, social security card, work visa, etc.).
+Potential guides must be at least 18 years of age and have current Wilderness First Aid, CPR, an Oregon Food Handler's cards and a valid driver's license as well as documentation proving that they have the legal right or have been granted the right to work in the U.S. (birth certificate, social security card, work visa, etc.).

 The goal of each and every Ouzel staff member must be to ensure that each guest is satisfied, that their expectations are exceeded, and that they return for another trip or refer us to a friend.
 The standards that Ouzel Outfitters sets for its guides are strict; but if you are chosen, Ouzel is confident that you are professional, personable, enthusiastic, mature and dependable.
 We believe that you have the physical stamina and intelligence to succeed; - maneuver a raft, read river currents, prepare meals, interpret history and geology, problem solve, and entertain guests - for many days in succession.
 Ouzel staff members are expected to be self-starters who can identify what needs to be done and do it!
 As an Ouzel guide you are working for one of the Northwest’s most respected outfitters.
 We pride ourselves on our professionalism and skill.
 The people before you excelled and took pride in their job and the service they provided.
 We expect you to do the same.
 Our company byline is “Adventure with a splash of class”.
 Our professionalism, attention to detail, customer service and pride in our natural resources is what makes this motto a reality.